JuliaDataCubes/YAXArrays.jl/docs/src/cube_access.md

 ```@docs
-ESDL.Cubes.TempCubes.TempCube
+ESDL.Cubes.MmapCube
 ```

-## Cube Axes
+## Cube Dimensions

-Axes are an essential part of each Cube in ESDL.
+Dimensions are an essential part of each Cube in ESDL.
 Every dimension that a cube has is associated with an axis that stores the values of the dimension.
 For example, a `LatitudeAxis` will contains a field `values` representing the chosen latitudes.
 Similarly, a `VariableAxis` will contain a list of Variable names.
 Axes types are divided in categorical axes and axes represented by ranges.
 All of them